timothyjamesbecker/somacx/README.md

 ```
 <b>Argment Details:</b><br>

-<b>-r</b> the reference fasta file such as GRCh38/Hg38, hg19/human_g1k_v37decoy, the user will need to download this file and then pass its full path in this argument<br>
+<b>-r</b> the reference fasta file such as GRCh38/Hg38, hg19/human_g1k_v37decoy, the user will need to download this file and then pass its full path in this argument.
+It can be either fasta or fa.gz.
+For example you can use this [reference](https://ftp-trace.ncbi.nlm.nih.gov/ReferenceSamples/giab/release/references/GRCh38/GCA_000001405.15_GRCh38_no_alt_analysis_set.fasta.gz): <br>

 <b>-j</b> the full JSON control file which includes SV type and sizes rates (including separate linked versus unlinked SNV/MNVs),
 A gene map such as refGene.txt.gz, encoded weighted gene list or mask files which we absract to the WCU data structure that governs